amazon-connect/amazon-connect-streams/Documentation.md

 ```
 Subscribe a method to be called when the agent is put into an error state.
 This
 can occur if Streams is unable to get new agent data, or if the agent fails to
-accept an incoming contact, or in other error cases.
+accept an incoming voice contact, or in other error cases.
 It means that the agent is
 not routable, and may require that the agent switch to a routable state before
 being able to be routed contacts again.
+If looking to determine if a contact is missed (regardless of channel type), use `contact.onMissed()`

 ### `agent.onSoftphoneError()`
 ```js